This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 What Makes This Recipe Great

 Japanese sweets are some of my favorites, and zenzai is no exception!
 It’s a snack or dessert that is typically enjoyed around January when it’s cold and wintertime.
 Served hot, it’s cozy and comforting, warms you up, and tastes amazing.
-However, it’s also delicious and served cold and can be enjoyed any time of year!
+However, cold zenzai is perfect during warmer months and can be enjoyed any time of year!

-Zenzai is an easily customized dish.
-You can make this as sweet or as mild as you’d like, and enjoy this protein-packed, fiber-licious, bean-based dessert!
-It’s something different but absolutely delicious and a Japanese classic.
+This homemade version of Zenzai is an easily customized dish and served in small serving bowls.
+You can make this warm soup as sweet or as mild as you’d like, and enjoy this protein-packed, fiber-licious, bean-based dessert that promotes good health!
+It’s something different but absolutely delicious and a traditional dessert for Japanese families, especially during cold seasons but is also available year-round.

 Ingredient Notes

-- dry azuki beans: You can use adzuki beans made from scratch or purchase a can of sweetened, prepared whole beans in a can.
+• dry azuki beans: You can use adzuki beans made from scratch or purchase a can of sweetened, prepared whole beans in a can.
+These can be found in most Asian grocery stores or online stores.

 How to Make Japanese Red Bean Soup/ Zenzai

-- Begin by preparing azuki beans.
-If using dry, bring 1 cup of beans (rinsed) to a boil with 3 cups of water.
+1. Begin by preparing azuki beans.
+If using dry, add 3 cups of cold water and 1 cup of beans (rinsed) to a large pot over medium heat and bring to a boil.
 Once boiling, lower the heat to a simmer.

-- Serve by spooning red beans and some of the “soup” into a small bowl.
-Add prepared mochi and enjoy.
+5. Serve by spooning red beans and some of the hot soup into a small serving bowl.
+Add prepared mochi and enjoy the warm zenzai.

 Serving Tips